 In this case, it’s the buyer’s loss.
 While it could be argued that the crane operator caused the damage to the equipment and that this error occurred before delivery, the actual damage to the equipment occurred while it was onboard the ship.
 The cause of the damage occurred at the port before FOB delivery, but the damage to the goods occurs after the goods are onboard.
 In an FOB transaction, any losses that occur after the goods are onboard the vessel are the buyer’s responsibility.

 For more information about all 11 Incoterms, see the official Incoterms 2020 rules and remember that when drafting and negotiating a contract, you should always review each rule in detail.

 You should also consider Incoterms 2020 training for a member of your staff, presented by the Forum for International Trade Training (FITT) and the Canadian Chamber of Commerce (CCC).
 The course is designed to help international trade professionals gain an understanding of the latest edition of the Incoterms rules.

 This four-part series was developed by Emiliano Introcaso, export advisor at Export Development Canada and a registered trainer with the International Chamber of Commerce (ICC) on Incoterms 2020 in Canada.
-If you have any further questions, contact EDC’s Export Help Team.
+If you have any further questions, visit our Export Help Hub for more resources.